myeongsuseong/myeongsuseong.github.io/_pages/research.md

 Simulation studies
 ------
 Simulation is a computational approach used to test the feasibility of experimental schemes.
+While simulation is mostly used as a complementary method to back-up the experimental results, aaaa.
+We use various simulation tools for performing optical (e.g., [Monte Carlo Extreme](mcx.space)) and acoustic (e.g., [k-Wave](kwave.org)) simulations.
+We are also interested in mult-physics simulations.

 Application studies
 ------